dgsasha/qualia-gtk-theme/README.md

 Run './uninstall.py' followed by any number of the above themes to choose what to uninstall.
 Or run './uninstall.py' with no arguments to uninstall the entire theme.

-Run './uninstall.py firefox' to remove the theme from all Firefox variants.
 ```

 <div align="center">